Electra logo

 Based on our database of Electra interview outcomes, avoid these common traps:

-• Failing to articulate their specific actions and the resulting impact.
+• Failing to articulate the reasoning behind the trade-off.

 • Greedy approaches that don't consider future price fluctuations or vehicle needs.